 The effective maximum term is 5 years in addition to the term of the basic patent.
-The SPC will expire at whichever is the earlier of:
+In EU/EEA member states, the SPC will expire at whichever is the earlier of:

 The Applicant for the SPC must own the basic patent, but need not hold the relevant marketing authorisation.
 Thus, it is possible to secure an SPC based on a marketing authorisation held by a third party.